 My group has numerous interests within respiratory medicine, particularly focusing on airway and vascular inflammation, and the biology of the innate immune system.
 We study the roles of TLRs in airway and vascular inflammation, using TLR agonists and natural viral pathogens.
 We are interested in how diesel nanoparticulate pollution exacerbates airways disease.
 We are also interested in how airways inflammation is initiated, why people with lung disease are at greater risk of coronary vascular disease, and whether inflammation contributes to the biology of pulmonary arterial hypertension.
 We are developing new treatments for human TLR-induced inflammation, and setting up new models of inflammation in human volunteers to probe how inflammation might work and best be treated.

-My work is funded by the Medical Research Council, the Wellcome Trust, Asthma UK, Heart Research UK, and the NIHR.
+My work has been funded by the Medical Research Council, the Wellcome Trust, Asthma UK, Heart Research UK, and the NIHR.
 We are very grateful for all the support we receive.

 I am a co-director of Medical Humanities Sheffield.

 I am subspeciality lead for Asthma in the Sheffield Thoracic Institute.